 9. "Not invented here” attitude

-Probably one of most common issue that we have faced regarding integration projects is the resistance of various internal stakeholders.
-The most typical one of these being the internal IT department.
+Probably one of the most common issues that we have faced regarding integration projects is the resistance of various internal stakeholders.
+The most typical one of these is the internal IT department.

-While the business should be the driver for an integration project, the IT department sometimes tends to forget their role as a support organization and it wants to act as the driver for the integration.
-This then easily leads into an argument by the IT department that “we can do this ourselves”.
+While the business should be the driver for an integration project, the IT department sometimes tends to forget its role as a support organization, and it wants to act as the driver for the integration.
+This then easily leads to an argument by the IT department that “we can do this ourselves”.

 Yet, the average IT department does not have the required skill set to take on a complex, enterprise-wide integration project.
-Typical IT department is also not very good at contacting third parties to engage in B2B integration.
+The typical IT department is also not very good at contacting third parties to engage in B2B integration.

 So, what typically tends to happen in these situations is that the organization loses 6-12 months’ time (or sometimes even longer) before they realize that they cannot do the integration project by themselves.